 Unipolar, multipolar, and bipolar neurons are all types of nerve cells that are responsible for transferring information throughout animal bodies.
-Neurons use electrical impulses and chemical signals to transmit information between the central nervous system (CNS) and the rest of the body.

 There are different types of neurons, and scientists distinguish each type by its number of components and its structure.